colonyos/colonies/docs/Executor.md

 }
 ```

 The condition attribute defines constraints or requirements on the workers.
-The **runtimetype** attribute defines which worker types are eligible to execute a process.
-Note that there can be many workers of the same runtime type.
+The **executortype** attribute defines which worker types are eligible to execute a process.
+Note that there can be many workers of the same executor type.
 In this case, multiple workers *compete* executing processes.
 This is very useful for scaling computations beyond a single machine.
-It is also possible to directly specify an array of runtime IDs to more precisely control which worker should execute a process.
+It is also possible to directly specify an array of executor IDs to more precisely control which worker should execute a process.

 The **func** attribute defines a function that should be executed by a worker.
 A worker might be capable of executing many functions.
 The **args** defines the arguments to the function.
 Note that it is up to the worker to interpret how to execute a particular process.
 After a worker has completed executing a function, it typically sets one or several output **attributes** on the process containing the result and then closes the process.
 As every process has an unique ID, other workers can then look up the process to retrieve the result.